Disclosure: SetupRanked earns a commission on purchases made through links on this page, at no extra cost to you.

 Pros

-• 4K resolution at an accessible price — sharp text for reading and video calls
+- 4K resolution at $299 — sharp text for documents, spreadsheets, and video calls

-• Built-in dual speakers eliminate the need for separate audio hardware
+- Built-in dual speakers eliminate the need for a separate audio device

 Cons

-• No USB hub — you will need a separate hub for peripherals beyond one USB-C
+- No USB hub built in — peripherals beyond the USB-C connection need a separate hub

 Logitech Brio 500